I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/ns-dbgeng-_debug_module_parameters.md

 The location in the target's virtual address space of the module's base.
 If the value of <b>Base</b> is DEBUG_INVALID_OFFSET, the structure is invalid.

+`Size`

+The size, in bytes, of the memory range that is occupied by the module.

+`TimeDateStamp`

+The date and time stamp of the module's executable file.
+This is the number of seconds elapsed since midnight (00:00:00), January 1, 1970 Coordinated Universal Time (UTC) as stored in the image file header.

 `Checksum`

 The checksum of the image.
 This value can be zero.